How to Extend the Lifespan of Your Home Appliances

 If you have a lot of electronic devices in your home, getting a surge protector may be a good idea.
 A surge protector acts like an extension cord for your electronics and can help protect against power outages and brownouts.

 You might already have one in the form of an outlet strip—homeowners often use them to plug multiple devices into one outlet on the wall.
 However, most outlet strips don’t offer protection from surges or spikes when electricity is restored after going out (also known as “restoration voltage”).
 That’s where surge protectors come in: they protect against surges and spikes by blocking them before they reach your valuable appliances and electronics!

 Keep dryers clean and properly vented.

 Clean the lint trap.
 This step is especially important if you have a gas dryer and have seen sparks from one of your appliances when you open the door.
-Ensure there’s nothing in or around this area that could ignite—it’s best to do this step with an appliance repair professional, who can also inspect for other possible causes of fire (like loose wiring).
+Ensure there’s nothing in or around this area that could ignite—it’s best to do this step with an appliance repair professional, who can also inspect for other possible fire causes (like loose wiring).

-Check outside vent flap.
+Check the outside vent flap.
 If you have an older home with older heating units like electric baseboard heaters, be aware that some types of these units are known for having issues with their vents catching on fire due to poor maintenance—and even if yours doesn’t seem to be having any problems yet, it’s still good practice to check them regularly!